 You do everything you can to take care of yourself and your baby when you’re pregnant.
-You eat right, get exercise, and rest, but when you experience a problem during a pregnancy, the best course of action is to visit an ER to get the quality treatment you need to make sure you and your baby are safe.
-Our compassionate team of experienced medical practitioners at iCare ER & Urgent Care is prepared to provide you with private exam rooms, a highly qualified nursing staff, and a 24/7 ER in Frisco or South Fort Worth, TX.
+You eat right, get exercise, and rest, but when you experience a problem after normal doctors hours or something you feel is urgent, the best course of action is to visit an ER to get the quality treatment you need to make sure you and your baby are safe.
+Our compassionate team of experienced medical providers at iCare ER & Urgent Care is prepared to provide you with private exam rooms, a highly qualified nursing staff, and a 24/7 ER in Frisco or Fort Worth, TX.

 A miscarriage is the loss of a pregnancy within the first 20 weeks after conception.
 Often, the cause is unknown, but a miscarriage usually occurs when the egg does not develop normally in the uterus.
 Common symptoms include bleeding from the vagina combined with pain, tissue expelled from the vagina, and pain in the stomach, lower back, or pelvic area.